 By using a pressurised water-filled pipe the fracking process creates fractures and fissures deep below the ground’s surface.
 These fissures cause the ground to crack, releasing natural gas and oil to flow more feely from the underground formations into a well that can then be harvested for energy use.

-There are many potential risks of fracking with the biggest being the potential environmental contamination from the toxic chemicals used in the fracking process, methane contamination of local water supplies as the gas leaks out of the wells into the surrounding land, radioactive compounds and contaminated waste water disposal.
-Also fracking has the potential to cause increased seismic activity and even earthquakes by lubricating geological faults with the chemical additives used in the fracking process.
+There are many potential risks associated with fracking shale gas with the biggest being the potential environmental contamination from the toxic chemicals used in the fracking process, methane contamination of local water supplies as the gas leaks out of the wells into the surrounding land, radioactive compounds and contaminated waste water disposal.
+Also fracking has the potential to cause increased seismic activity and even earthquakes by lubricating geological faults with the chemical additives used in the fracking shale gas process.

 By exploiting unconventional fossil fuels such as shale gas and coal bed methane deposits by fracking, the world’s dependency on fossil fuels will continue on and as such will slow down the large scale development and deployment of more cleaner and greener renewable energy sources.

-For more information about "Fracking" and how hydraulic fracturing can be used to extract natural gas from shale deposits deep below the Earth, or to explore the advantages and disadvantages of fracking on the environment, thenand order your copy about fracking from Amazon today and learn more about hydraulic fracturing (fracking) and its procedures, issues, and benefits.
+For more information about “Fracking” and how hydraulic fracturing can be used to extract natural gas from shale deposits deep below the Earth, or to explore the advantages and disadvantages of fracking on the environment, then Click Here and order your copy about fracking from Amazon today and learn more about hydraulic fracturing (fracking) and its procedures, issues, and benefits.